 The amplitude and phase of the carrier signal are not altered.

 In the modulation technique, the phase of carrier signal is modulated in order to reflect the change in voltage (amplitude) of analog data signal.

-Phase modulation practically is similar to Frequency Modulation, but in Phase modulation frequency of the carrier signal is not increased.
-Frequency is carrier is signal is changed (made dense and sparse) to reflect voltage change in the amplitude of modulating signal.
+Phase modulation is practically similar to Frequency Modulation, but in Phase modulation frequency of the carrier signal is not increased.
+Frequency of carrier is signal is changed (made dense and sparse) to reflect voltage change in the amplitude of modulating signal.